 - 7.6 With the known impacts of climate change, and greater visibility of environmental considerations across the supply chain, taking action on environmental issues is critical. - 7.7 As a technology company, energy consumption is one of Iress' key impacts.
 Energy is consumed through office operations and suppliers (data centres) and contributes to greenhouse gas emissions.
-Iress tracks and reports on its energy consumption, is transitioning to renewable electricity, and continues to consider environmental credentials of suppliers in its procurement process, preferencing those with renewable electricity commitments. - 7.8 Iress is committed to climate action and has set a 2030 science-based aligned emission reduction target.
-Iress commits to reduce scope 1 and 2 emissions 46.2% by 2030 from a 2019 base year, and scope 3 emissions 18.5% by 2030 from a 2019 base year.
-Iress will report progress against this target in annual ESG reporting.
-In 2022 Iress' Chief Legal Officer was appointed as the Leadership Team climate sponsor.
-Progress against these targets will be reported on in annual ESG reporting. - 7.9 Iress has responded to recommendations from the Taskforce on Climate-related Financial Disclosures (TCFD) and developed a roadmap to improve its disclosure over time.
+Iress tracks and reports on its energy consumption, is transitioning to renewable electricity, and continues to consider environmental credentials of suppliers in its procurement process, preferencing those with renewable electricity commitments. - 7.8 In 2023, the Science Based Targets initiative (SBTi) approved Iress' near-term emissions reduction targets: Iress Limited commits to reduce absolute scope 1 and 2 greenhouse gas (GHG) emissions 69.3% by 2030 from a 2019 base year.
+Iress Limited also commits to reduce absolute scope 3 GHG emissions 27.5 % within the same timeframe.
+Iress will report progress against these targets in the Annual Report. - 7.9 Iress has responded to recommendations from the Taskforce on Climate-related Financial Disclosures (TCFD) and developed a roadmap to improve its disclosure over time.
 Significant risks are included on Iress' Enterprise Risk Register, which are reviewed, with Board oversight, bi-annually.